orbcode/orbuculum/README.md

 * The ECPIX-5 ECP5 Breakout Board for parallel trace
 * Anything capable of saving the raw SWO data to a file
 * Anything capable of offering SWO on a TCP port
+* ORBTrace Mini

 Information about using each individual interface can be found in the docs directory. gdb setup files for each device type can be found in the `Support` directory.
+You'll find example get-you-going applications in the [Orbmule](https://github.com/orbcode/orbmule) repository including `gdbinit` scripts for OpenOCD, pyOCD and Blackmagic Probe Hosted.

 When using SWO Orbuculum can use, or bypass, the TPIU.
 The TPIU adds (a small amount of) overhead to the datastream, but provides better synchronisation if there is corruption on the link.
 To include the TPIU in decode stack, provide the -t option on the command line.
 If you don't provide it, and the ITM decoder sees TPIU syncs in the datastream, it will complain and barf out.
-This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-t` option off...
+This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-t` option off.
+You can have multiple channels to the `-t` option, which is useful when you've got debug data in one source and trace data in another.

 Beware that in parallel trace the TPIU is mandatory, so therefore so is the -t option.
+It can be stripped either by individual applications or the `orbuculum` mux.
+When its stripped by the mux the data are made available on consecutive TCP/IP ports...so `-t 1,2` would put stream 1 data out over TCP port 3443 and stream 2 over 3444, by default.

 When in NRZ mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of